Introduction

 2. It ignores hidden lines

-3. You should use SUBTOTAL to find total sum of filtered values
+3. You should use SUBTOTAL to find the total Sum of filtered values

 =SUBTOTAL (function_num, range)